-Teaching primary students to determine the central message of a text can sometimes be difficult.
+Teaching primary students to determine the central message of a text can be a bit tricky.
 I find that young children don’t yet have the life experience to draw on when trying to identify or articulate the moral in a fable, the life lesson of a fairy tale, or the central message in a fiction story without a struggle.
 These are some of the ways I’ve approached teaching central message that can help you teach your readers to understand the big ideas, themes, and the message an author is trying to tell them in the stories they read or the read alouds they listen to.

 Use Familiar Stories When Teaching Central Message